 The sense of injustice perceived by the family and Kurdish people is the main reason behind the emergence of memorials dedicated to Ceylan Önkol.
 Following her death in 2009, various municipalities in the Kurdish region began efforts to keep Ceylan’s name alive in the collective memory of society.
 In November 2009, the mayor of Özalp (in Van) announced that local people had called for a children’s park to be named after Ceylan Önkol.
 She was memorialized in the names of parks in other cities of the Kurdish region as well.
 The following year, Kayapınar Municipality in Diyarbakir constructed a park dedicated to the memory of Ceylan Önkol and other Kurdish children killed in the course of the armed conflict.
 The park was opened on June 10, 2010.
 A month later, in July 2010, the construction of Ceylan Önkol Women’s Park (Ceylan Önkol Kadın Parkı) began in Lice.
 The park opened on the first anniversary of Ceylan’s death.
 In this park, a monument symbolizes Ceylan and her mother together, as well as other female victims of the war, and also depicts what happened to Ceylan’s body.
 Moreover, her family members attended the opening of the park and the unveiling of the statue.
 Just after Ceylan was buried, in October 2009, a group of well-known artists and actresses visited Ceylan’s family and her grave to show solidarity with the family.
 In 2010, on the anniversary of her death, relatives of Ceylan, activists and a parliamentary deputy from the AKP (Zeynep Dağı) visited Ceylan’s grave to commemorate her.

-The main challenge throughout the process of struggle for justice has been the actions of state authorities, which have refused to reveal the truth about the incident or punish the people or institutions responsible.
-Another challenge has been state pressure on Ceylan’s family.
+One of the main challenge throughout the process of struggle for justice has been the actions of state authorities, which have refused to reveal the truth about the incident or punish the people or institutions responsible.
+Another challenge has been the state pressure on Ceylan’s family.
 The report prepared by the military accused the family of being affiliated with the PKK and alleged that they wanted money from the state, rather than justice.
 Thus in addition to denying responsibility for the murder and refusing to recognize the suffering of the family, the state seems to be trying to silence the family and keep them from denouncing the Turkish Armed Forces for perpetrating her murder.
 On the other hand, Turkish experience shows the importance of peace for the realization of memorialization projects.
 This became evident when pressures on Kurdish memory escalated with the escalation of conflict in 2015-2016.
 The removal of Ceylan Önkol’s name from the park took place in this context where Kurdish politics and memory has been targeted in widespread and systematic fashion.